opengisci/opengisci.github.io/_posts/2023-09-28-covid-disability-reanalysis.md

 - **modify** the main `01-Rpr-Chakraborty.Rmd` analysis plan & code to address the issue identified above
 - **implement** the change in code
 - **interpret** the results of your change(s) in the `rmarkdown` report
-- **knit** a new study report in `pdf` and `html` forms.
+- **knit** a new study report `html` form.
 See [this video](https://midd.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=9cc5514a-2c8a-42b9-a974-b08b01190226)
-- enable **GitHub Pages** on the repository to serve the `html` version of the report to the web.
+- enable **GitHub Pages** on the repository to serve the `html` version of the report to the web. (see previous video)
 - **write** a blog post highlighting what you have `learned from` and `contributed to` with this reproduction and reanalysis study.
 In particular, please address these questions:
   - What have you learned from doing a reproduction study?
   - Has the reproduction deviated from the original study in any way?
   - If so, are the deviations improvements or errors?
   - Are there opportunities to further improve the study's research design, reproducibility, or reproducibility for teaching purposes?
   - Are there opportunities to design meaningful replication studies to further test any theories established by this study?
   - Keep in mind, a blog post is for **highlights** : aim for a post to be a short and impactful advertisement for the full study... no more than two paragraphs.
+- **Link** to your full study from the blog post

 ## Timeline